sethbroberts/underbar/README.md

 - _.memoize()
 - _.delay()
 - _.shuffle()
-- _.throttle()

-**Some code may be written in ES6 and may require to be transpiled in order to be tested**.

-### Requirements

-ES6 enabled on chrome `chrome://flags/#enable-javascript-harmony.`
-Babeljs.io for transipiling.

 ### Testing

 Tests are made with the [Mocha](https://github.com/mochajs/mocha) testing framework.
 Test are located in the ./spec directory.
-To run the Just open the spec runner file with chrome.
+To run open the spec runner file with chrome.

 ```
 SpecRunner.html